domsinclair/vtlgen/assets/help/general.md

 </div>

 <br>

+You can create two types of module with the Vtl Data Generator.

+If you really just want a new directory structure for a module you intend to code yourself (that may well be completely separate from any database table) the simply accept the option to create a basic module  presented to you when the form first opens.

+However if you would rather have a fully fledged working module from the get go the follow the steps below.

 - Select the table (or tables) for which you wish to create a Module or Modules.
 - Click Create Module.